daddykev/stardust-distro/README.md

 ---

-**Join us in building modern music distribution infrastructure.
-Open source, professional grade.**
+**Join us in building the future of music distribution.
+Open source, professional grade, production ready.**

 *Star ⭐ the repo to follow our progress!
-Phase 6 brings enterprise features including predictive analytics, content fingerprinting, and data lake architecture.*
+Phase 6 focuses on production essentials: user onboarding, data import/export, email notifications, and operational excellence features needed for real-world deployment.*